 Using a pressure cooker, you can prepare risotto in about half the time–and it eliminates the need to constantly stir the rice.
-If desired, garnish each serving with a crispy frico made from Parmigiano-Reggiano cheese and freshly ground pepper (see related recipe at right).
+If desired, garnish each serving with a crispy frico made from Parmigiano-Reggiano cheese and freshly ground pepper.

 - 1⁄4 cup extra-virgin olive oil